yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/managing-access.md

 {{< /note >}}

 The Tyk Enterprise Developer Portal has powerful capability of management of API consumer access as single users, teams or organisations.
-It is possible to create catalogues of API Products with different visibility levels for different teams and organizations.
+It is possible to create catalogues of API Products with different visibility levels for different teams and organisations.

 The following diagram demonstrates a sample set-up.